Angerwin History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Angerwin research.
-Another 189 words (14 lines of text) covering the years 1159 and 1273 are included under the topic Early Angerwin History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1159 and 1273 are included under the topic Early Angerwin History in all our PDF Extended History products and printed products wherever possible.

 Angerwin Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Angevine, Angevin, Angevile, Angeville, Angevynne, Angevyne Angwin, Angwine, Angwyn, Angwyne, Ankerville, Ankervine, Ankwin, Angervine, Angerwin, L'Angerville, Langerville, Langwin, Langwyne, D'Angerville and many more.

 Early Notables of the Angerwin family (pre 1700)